 If mastectomy is followed by breast reconstruction, there will be a series of follow-up surgeries to complete the reconstruction.
 With ovary removal, no follow-up surgeries are typically needed.
 However, there are other strategies for reducing breast cancer risk that you should discuss with your doctor.

 - You are more anxious about ovarian cancer than breast cancer.
 There are no good screening tools for ovarian cancer yet, as there are for breast cancer.
 It is very difficult to detect ovarian cancer early, which lessens the likelihood of starting treatment while the cancer is still at an early stage.
-Ovarian cancer is likely a greater concern for you if: (1) it runs in your family and/or (2) you have the BRCA1 mutation, which plays a more important role in ovarian cancer risk than BRCA2.
+Ovarian cancer is likely a greater concern for you if: (1) it runs in your family and/or (2) you have the BRCA1 or BRCA2 mutation.

 - You do not want to take hormonal therapy to reduce your risk of getting breast cancer, or of developing breast cancer again if you have already been diagnosed.
-To reduce breast cancer risk, some women take medication that blocks or lowers estrogen, such as tamoxifen or Arimidex (chemical name: anastrozole).
-Some research shows that these medications have more of a benefit for women with the BRCA2 mutation, who are more likely to develop estrogen-receptor-positive breast cancer.
+To reduce breast cancer risk, some undiagnosed women take hormonal therapy medicines that block estrogen's effects or lower the amount of estrogen in the body, such as tamoxifen, Evista (chemical name: raloxifene), Aromasin (chemical name: exemestane), or Arimidex (chemical name: anastrozole).
+To reduce the risk of the cancer coming back, women who have been diagnosed may take one of those four medicines or another type of hormonal therapy.
 Talk to your doctor and a genetic counselor about which mutation you have.
 If you have a high likelihood of developing estrogen-receptor-positive breast cancer but you don’t want to take hormonal therapy, prophylactic ovary removal could be an option.